Sylvania SS 215 | 971-722-4419 | FAX: 971-722-4959

 - What We Do

-The PCC Student Success Center is an informal, open study area, with the added benefit of tutoring assistance.
+The PCC Student Learning Center is an informal, open study area, with the added benefit of tutoring assistance.
 Tutoring is free for PCC students on a first-come, first-served basis.
-English and Math tutoring is offered at all times the center is open; tutoring in other subjects varies term by term.
-The center offers self-paced math and English classes for 0, 1, 2, and 3 credits, an English conversation group (M-Thu 12-1pm), an English conversation partner program, English workshops, COMPASS placement test preparation, and a computer lab with many useful programs.
+English and math tutoring is offered at all times the center is open; tutoring in other subjects varies by term.
+The center also offers self-paced Math and English Skills Lab classes for 0, 1, 2, and 3 credits, English conversation groups, an English Conversation Partner Program, English and related technology workshops, COMPASS placement test preparation, and a computer lab with many useful programs.

 - Opportunities for service with us

 We are looking for volunteers who are willing to help students with their English pronunciation and conversation skills.
 Volunteers will meet with interested students for an hour a week (or more if you have the time) one-on-one, or possibly in small groups at times.
 Conversation sessions will be done in the Student Learning Center, Library 140 (Sylvania), during the center’s open hours: 9 a.m.-8 p.m.
 Monday-Thursday, 9 a.m.-3 p.m.
 Friday, & 10 a.m.-3 p.m.
 Saturday.
 (Summer hours more limited.)
 Let us know if you can help out.
 Thanks so much!

 *Volunteers should speak English like a native speaker.

 The primary responsibility of a volunteer English tutor is to provide tutoring in English-related skills (e.g. writing, grammar, reading, & communication).
 Tutors foster successful, independent learning and integrate effective study and learning strategies to maximize the student’s potential for academic progress.
 With assistance from the English Coordinator and faculty tutors in the center, English tutors are also expected to refer students to other appropriate college resources as needed.